-- PURPOSE To specify the column position and optionally the row number of the next field on the report. - FORMATLIST ...
-TAB column field-nameLIST ...
+PURPOSE To specify the column position and optionally the row number of the next field on

+FORMAT LIST ...
+TAB column field-name

+LIST ...
 TAB column.row field-name

-SYNONYMS@
+SYNONYMS @

 The TAB keyword is used to align the next data field at a specific position.
 If just a column is specified, then the current row is used.
 If both column and row data is specified, then the next field is placed at that position, and the current row is updated.